Anastasia Beverly Hills Subculture Review!

 I used ‘Roxy’ as a transition shade in my crease.
 It blended out softly, wasn’t patchy and I wasn’t getting that strange line of product that so many people seemed to get.
-With the same brush I used the colour ‘All Star’ on the outer corner and to deepen the crease, and then ‘Untamed’ also on the outer corner and working my way toward the lid.
-On the lid I used Electric with a flat Spectrum brush, the pigment on this shade wasn’t great and took some building up but the end result was so pretty and striking and I was very happy with how this look turned out.
-I thought it would be a perfect everyday look for Autumn and Winter.
+With the same brush, I used the colour ‘All-Star’ on the outer corner and to deepen the crease.
+Then I used ‘Untamed’ also on the outer corner, working my way toward the lid.
+On the lid, I used Electric with a flat Spectrum brush.
+The pigment with this shade took some building up but the end result was so striking and I was very happy with how this look turned out.

-The picture below shows what my palette looks like after 3 uses, as you can see I’ve had no major kickback and there’s still plenty of product.
+The picture below shows what my palette looks like after 3 uses.
+As you can see I’ve had no major kickback and there’s still plenty of product.
 The batch number on my palette starts with P7, which I have heard is the ‘good’ batch while palettes with the number P3 are the ‘bad’ ones.
 I don’t know how much truth is in that rumour, but since my palette has worked pretty perfectly I can only assume it’s true.

-In my honest opinion I would recommend this palette but wait until the next batch are released.
-Norvina Claudia, the president of ABH, is currently doing what she can to fix the issues so that the next batch will, hopefully, be up to the high standards everyone expects from the company.
+In my honest opinion I would recommend this palette but wait until the next batch is released.
+Norvina, the president of ABH, is currently doing what she can to fix the issues so that the next batch will, hopefully, be up to the high standards everyone expects from the company.
 Personally I’ve had no problems and I adore this palette.
 The colours are beautiful and a breath of fresh air with all the warm tone palettes out there right now.
 I feel like this will be a staple during Autumn and one that I will be reaching for again and again.